Skip to main content

 The Score and the Signals Are Two Different Things

 This is the most important thing to understand: the risk score is produced by the AI model independently.
 The signals you see in the dashboard are an explanation layer.
-They show you pieces of what the model is considering, but they don’t show you everything.
+They show you summarized pieces of what the model is considering, but they don’t show you everything.

 An analogy: Imagine a doctor gives you a health score.
 They then show you a few of the test results that went into that score: your blood pressure, your cholesterol, your weight.
 Those test results help you understand the score, but the doctor also considered dozens of other lab results, your family history, and patterns across thousands of other patients.
 The test results you see illustrate the score.
 They didn’t create it.